Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 Connected to the RPi via SSH and PuTTY

-Enabled Ipv4 forwarding by setting uncommenting
+Enabled Ipv4 forwarding by uncommenting

 `net.ipv4.ip_forward = 1`